 Adult Atka mackerel are not currently a significant prey fish for other commercially important groundfish in the GOA.
 They are consumed occasionally by several piscivorous species in the western Gulf, such as arrowtooth flounder, Pacific halibut, and Pacific cod (Yang and Nelson 2000), at fork lengths ranging from 1-50cm, though primarily between 20-26cm fork length.
 The occasional nature of their consumption is probably due to their relative lack of abundance in the GOA rather than a lack of preference on the part of the predators; they are a critical food resource for piscivorous species in the western AI where they are a dominant groundfish species.
 Additional species which feed on Atka mackerel include Steller sea lions, Northern fur seals (Kajimura 1984, NMFS 1995, Sinclair and Zeppelin 2002, Sinclair et al. 2013), and seabirds (e.g., thick-billed murres, tufted puffins, and short-tailed shearwaters, Springer et al. 1999).
+Overall, while Steller sea lions, Pacific cod, and arrowtooth flounder are all sources of significant mortality of Atka mackerel in the AI, predatory groundfish play a far larger numerical role than Steller sea lions in the GOA as even occasional predation events by these groundfish may add to a large degree of predator control when their population sizes are large.

-The overall biomass of major Atka mackerel groundfish predators in the GOA (arrowtooth flounder, Pacific cod, and halibut) has increased dramatically since the late 1970s.
-GOA arrowtooth biomass increased from a low of 0.4 million t in 1970 to a high of 2.1 million tons in 2006.
-Arrowtooth biomass has been slowly declining since then (Spies et al. 2018).
+The overall biomass of major Atka mackerel groundfish predators in the GOA (arrowtooth flounder, Pacific cod, and halibut) has been relatively low.
+GOA arrowtooth estimated biomass increased from a low of 0.4 million t in 1970 to a high of 1.2 million tons in 2008.
+Arrowtooth biomass has been slowly declining since then.
 GOA Pacific cod biomass has shown a long decline from their peak in 1988 to 2007.
-Pacific cod biomass then increased to another peak in 2014, and has since decreased continually to 2018.
-(Barbeaux et al. 2018).
-The decreases in groundfish predator biomass could potentially decrease the mortality of Atka mackerel.
+Pacific cod biomass then increased to another peak in 2014, and has been greatly reduced since the 2014-2016 marine heatwave.
+Sablefish has been increasing in abundance since the 2014-2016 marine heatwave and is a groundfish predator, although the importance of Atka mackerel in their diet is not known.
+Piscivorous seabirds could also predate on juvenile Atka mackerel.
+While seabird population trends are note well known, some dramatically declined after the 2014-2016 marine heatwave (e.g., common murres, Suryan et al. 2021).
+Trends in the western Steller sea lion populations show modest increasing trend since a low in 2000 but are still much reduced relative to peaks prior to 1980.
+Atka mackerel comprise a small proportion of the Steller sea lion diet in the central GOA, but about 30% of the diet in the eastern AI/western GOA (Merrick et al. 1997).